jcubic/dotfiles/README.md

 # jcubic Dotfiles

-Bunch of bash customizations that I use on my Linux/Unix systems
+Bunch of customizations that I use on my Linux/Unix systems.

 ## Usage